 DROP OFF/PICK UP RULES

-Beginning at 9am, parents may enter through the double doors by the Community Center (gym) and proceed to bring their child to the classroom.
+Beginning at 9am, parents may enter through the double doors by the Church office and proceed to bring their child to the classroom downstairs.
+The doors will be open from 8:55 to 9:10.

 The children are dismissed from their classroom.
 Pickup begins at various times with the 2, 3 and 4 year old classes: